Articles

 Therefore, it’s key to make spec sheets scannable.

-Spec sheets of just medium length (for example, anything above 20 specs) will need to be grouped into subsections of related information, each with a title, to be easier for users to scan and read.
+Spec sheets of medium length (for example, anything above 20 specs) will need to be grouped into subsections of related information, each with a title, so that they are easier for users to scan and read.

-Additionally, use background colors, icons, and lines to improve scannability, and only use multicolumn formats for spec sheets very cautiously, as both this and our prior testing reveal that a two-column layout makes it exponentially harder for users to locate and interpret information, when compared to a one-column design.
+Additionally, use background colors, icons, and lines to improve scannability, and use multicolumn formats for spec sheets very cautiously, as both current as well as our prior testing reveal that a 2-column layout makes it exponentially harder for users to locate and interpret information, as compared to a 1-column design.

 This often occurs when sites with multiple vendors have vendor-supplied spec sheets and don’t post-process the data to ensure consistency.